-5 Points will be awarded to applicants who are tenants of a housing association or local authority and are under-occupying the property.
+Points will be awarded to applicants who are tenants of a housing association or local authority and are under-occupying the property.
 The number of points awarded will be calculated on the basis of the number of bedrooms within the present accommodation compared to the number of bedrooms required.
-The number of bedrooms required will be calculated in the same way as for overcrowding.